snoopspy/vmemleak/readme.md

-# VDream Memory Leak Detector version 9.1
+# VDream Memory Leak detector version 9.1

 ## How to use